-Corona shows that our IT systems keep the system running.
-But at the same time IT is changing our our society.
+The Corona-Crisis shows that IT keeps the system running.
+But at the same time IT is changing our society.
 We are in the midst of the digital transformation, with computer science and its artifacts as a major driver.
 We experienced the metamorphosis from the stand-alone computer to the global operating system of our world, a journey leading to yet another industrial revolution: digitizing everything and automating work and thinking.

 This digital and global operating system integrates, links, and permeates everything: work, leisure, politics, the personal, the professional, and the private.
 It influences or even shapes actions on a technical, economic, military and political level.